reachme1212/MechaCar_Statistical_Analysis/README.md

 ![boxplot](images/psi_boxplot.PNG)

 **Deliverable 3**

 Performing t.test() function to determine if the PSI across all manufacturing lots , and they are statistically different from the population mean of 1,500 pounds per square inch.

 For lot 1 and lot 2 and lot 3 the p value are 1, 0.60 , 0.04 respectively, The smaller the p-value, the stronger the evidence that you should reject the null hypothesis.
 A p-value less than 0.05 (typically ≤ 0.05) is statistically significant only lot 3 fits that definition.
+If the p-value is below your threshold of significance (typically p < 0.05), you can reject the null hypothesis, but this does not mean that there is a 95% probability that the alternative hypothesis is true.

 ![test population](images/ttest_pop.PNG)